lawrennd/old_talks/_mlphysical/simulation.md

 * When we're abstracting finer length scales we can introduce uncertainties.
     * E.g. Maxwell-Boltzmann distribution for ideal Gas.}

 \notes{Unfortunately, even if such an equation were to exist, we would be unlikely to know "all positions of all items of which nature is composed".
 A good example here is computational systems biology.
-In that domain we are interested in understanding the undelying function of the cell.
+In that domain we are interested in understanding the underlying function of the cell.
 These systems sit somewhere between the two extremes that Laplace described: "the movements of the greatest bodies of the universe and those of the smallest atom".}

 \notes{When the smallest atom is considered, we need to introduce uncertainty.
 We again turn to a different work of Maxwell, building on Bernoulli's kinetic theory of gases we end up with probabilities for representing the location of the 'molecules of air'.
 Instead of a deterministic location for these particles we represent our belief about their location in a distribution.}